cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 The `whoami` command should print out your username.
 Congrats, you've executed your first command!
 This is the basic routine at the command line: type a command, press `enter`, see output in your terminal.
 The terminal is said to *print* the output&mdash;a nomenclature that may be a little confusing at first, if you're used to thinking of printing as something done on paper, with ink, by a physical printer&mdash;and output that's printed to the terminal window is said to be printed to `stdout` (short for "standard output").

+Note, however, that sometimes you'll see no output after typing a command and hitting `enter`.
+You'll just find yourself back at the command prompt.
+This could mean that your command failed to do what you wanted: for example, find content inside a file using the `grep` command.
+But often it means that your command succeeded splendidly.
+This is sometimes described as "succeeding silently."
+(Even the `grep` example could be read as silent success: the command succeeded in carrying out the search, it just didn't find what you told it to look for, because what you told it to look for wasn't there.)

 ## Know thy file system

-Let's revisit your computer's [file system](/mod-1/file-system) and note some things about its structure.
+Let's revisit your computer's [file system](/critical-digital-practices/mod-1/file-system) and note some things about its structure.

 Your file system's structure is *hierarchical*.
-It consists of directories (also known as "folders") containing other directories and *files*.
-We can also describe this hierarchical structure as a *tree*.
+It consists of *directories* (also known as *folders*) containing other directories and *files*.
+This hierarchical structure can also be described as a *tree*.

 As illustrated below, at the highest level of the tree we have the computer's main drive.
 By default, macOS calls this "Macintosh HD," although your Mac will let you rename it to something else.
 In Windows, the main drive is called the "C:" drive.
 (The "HD" in "Macintosh HD" stands for "hard disk," and the icon for it in your GUI may look like a hard disk drive, but increasingly, this drive is a solid-state drive with no spinning disk.)